wolfy-j/lodm/README.md

 # Spiral ODM for Laravel 5.1+
-Such module is intended to bring Spiral ODM component functionality into laravel application.
+Such module is intended to bring Spiral ODM component functionality into Laravel application.

 Documentation for ODM Component with examples can be found on [this page](https://github.com/spiral/guide/blob/master/odm/overview.md) - WILL BE UPDATED THIS WEEK (in my drafts for now).
 You can find list of available spiral components including Templater, ORM, Storage Manager and etc [here](https://github.com/spiral/components).